WebexCC-SA/LAB-2356/docs/lab2_autonomous_bot.md

 ## **Task 3.
 Integrate to Call Flow**

 We have now created an AI Agent and have tested it to ensure it's working.
 We are now ready to integrate into a call flow.

-**Step 2.
-Update Call Studio**

-In this task you will download a shell application that we have created for you.
-You will import this, then modify it to work with the bot you created in Lab 2.

-Step 1.
-Download the application by clicking on, [Native_AI_Lab](./applications/NativeAI_Lab.zip).
-Remember where you download this to as you will need it in step 3.
-You do not need to extract the zip.

-Step 2.
+**Step 1.
+Login to CVP Server**

 Open mRemoteNG on WKST1 if you do not already have mRemote open, then login to CVP.
 Once you have logged in to CVP, locate the Call Studio icon on the desktop and double-click it to open Call Studio.

 ![Open Studio](./assets/L3T1S2.1-OpenCallStudio.jpg)

+teh cat was on the stvoe